fengzilong/cheatsheet/README.md

 ## Electron

-### prevent load local files when drag to electron window
+### prevent redirect when drop files into electron window

 ```js
 win.webContents.on('will-navigate', event => {